Teenage Dream

-Teenage Dream is the third studio album by American singer Katy Perry.
-It was released on August 24, 2010, through Capitol Records and follows her multi-platinum second album One of the Boys (2008).
-Primarily a pop record, Teenage Dream also contains elements of disco, electronic, rock, funk, house, Hi-NRG, and hip hop, that revolve around young love, partying, self-empowerment, and personal growth.
-Perry co-wrote the album, and worked with a number of producers such as Max Martin, Dr. Luke, Benny Blanco, Stargate and Greg Wells.
+Teenage Dream is the third studio album by the American singer Katy Perry.
+It was released on August 24, 2010, through Capitol Records and follows her second album One of the Boys (2008).
+Teenage Dream contains elements of disco, electronic, rock, funk, house, hi-NRG, and hip hop, that revolve around young love, partying, self-empowerment, and personal growth.
+Perry co-wrote the album, and worked with a number of producers such as Max Martin, Dr. Luke, Benny Blanco, Stargate, and Greg Wells.

 With "California Gurls" (featuring Snoop Dogg), "Teenage Dream", "Firework", "E.T.", and "Last Friday Night (T.G.I.F.)", Teenage Dream is the second album in history to have five singles (after Michael Jackson's 1987 album Bad) top the US Billboard Hot 100, and the first by a woman to do so.
-Its sixth single was "The One That Got Away", which peaked at number three on that chart, becoming the third after Janet Jackson's Rhythm Nation 1814 and George Michael's Faith to have six top-five songs in the United States.
+Its sixth single, "The One That Got Away", peaked at number three on that chart, becoming the third after Janet Jackson's Rhythm Nation 1814 and George Michael's Faith to have six top-five songs on the Hot 100.
 Teenage Dream topped the album charts in Australia, Austria, Canada, Ireland, New Zealand, Scotland, the United Kingdom, and the United States.
-It has sold more than 12 million copies worldwide and received Diamond certifications in Brazil, Canada, and the United States while being certified multi-platinum in Australia, Denmark, Finland, France, Germany, India, Ireland, Italy, New Zealand, Norway, and the United Kingdom.
+It has sold more than 12 million copies worldwide and received Diamond certifications in Canada and the US, while being certified multi-Platinum in Australia, Denmark, France, Germany, India, Ireland, Italy, New Zealand, Norway, and the UK.